Banking Bank Reviews

 In general, if you're interested in added features, choose Greenlight, as it offers investing, identity theft protection, and options to add interest to your child's account.

-Neither GoHenry nor Greenlight is free, but Greenlight wins in terms of pricing overall.
+Neither Acorns Early nor Greenlight is free, but Greenlight wins in terms of pricing overall.

 Cost

-• Core: $5.99/month for debit cards, automatic and special payments, and financial literacy games, earn up to 2% on savings from Greenlight
+• Core: $5.99/month for debit cards, financial literacy games, and up to 2% on savings from Greenlight

 Overall, you get more for less money with Greenlight.
-But if you're not concerned with having the most features and mainly need a platform to give your child or teen space to practice spending and to pay an allowance, you should find that GoHenry should do the trick.
+But if you're not concerned with having the most features and mainly need a platform to give your child or teen space to practice spending and to pay an allowance, you should find that Acorns Early should do the trick.

 Larger families

-Technically, you'll save a little bit by choosing GoHenry if you only have one child.
+Technically, you'll save a little bit by choosing Acorns Early if you only have one child.
 But for families with multiple children, Greenlight is the better value.

 Families that want to invest